gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-one-line.md

 ---
 I'll show you how to serve static assets with just one line on the command line.
 Granted you are using [macOS](https://www.apple.com/macos).

-Run this command in the terminal where you want to serve static assets from:
+Run this command in the terminal where you want to serve static assets from: `ruby -run -e httpd . -p 3000`{: .language-ruby .highlight}

-{% highlight ruby %}
-ruby -run -e httpd . -p 3000
-{% endhighlight %}
+I have found this extremely useful when throwing around CSS in HTML, to rapidly prototype some views.